ericsonga/APCSAReview/_sources/Array2dBasics/Array2dCodePractice.rst

         .. tab:: Question

-           Print the number of rows of the given two-dimensional array, or the length of the outer array, using the length function.
-Then print the number of columns, or the length of each inner array, using the length function.
+           Print the number of rows in the given two-dimensional array, or the length of the outer array.
+Then print the number of columns, or the length of each inner array.

-           **Ex.** The array {{"red","green"},{"blue"}} should print:
+           **Ex.** The array {{"hello","there","world"},{"how","are","you"}} should print:

-           Rows:

-           2
+           Rows: 2

-           Columns:
+           Columns: 3

-           2

-           1

            .. activecode::  arr2DEx5q
               :language: java